Basics of wrought iron design

 This pattern again works because of the bar numbers. on a smaller railing say 1600mm this wouldn’t really work, as the end two bars would be missing.
 Adjusting the baskets 1 space closer to the scrolls would allow the whole pattern to fit.

-It is possible to use the top decoration of squares as infill and create a pattern in the vertical uprights.
+It is possible to use infill and create a pattern in the vertical uprights.
 Bear in mind that top detail takes 100mm out of your available space.
 Of course now to make your cages look centred within the bar they are now welded in off centre.

 Perhaps pointing out the obvious here.
 There is no reason why you can not use an alternating pattern, as an infill between gaps.
-Or that infill could be at the bottom rather than the top.
+Or that infill could be at the bottom rather than the top, or even through the centre of the rail.

 Conclusion